Park Shin-hye: Philanthropy

 In August 2019, Park visited Kenya and Botswana for 15 days, where she assisted activists of Elephants Without Borders (Note: Elephant Without Borders is a non-profit, tax-exempt, registered organization in the Republic of Botswana dedicated to conserving wildlife and natural resources.
 EWB is based in Kazungula, Botswana's border town where the boundaries of Botswana, Namibia, Zambia and Zimbabwe meet along the Zambezi River.) in caring for orphaned elephants and attaching GPS devices to wild elephants.
 Her experience was featured in the MBC documentary "Humanimal Part 1 - Killing an Elephant," which aired in January 2020.
 Park's appearance fee for the documentary was donated to the foundation.

 In March 2020, Park donated ₩50 million to the Hope Bridge Korea Disaster Relief Association's fund for preventing the spread of COVID-19.
 In August, she donated ₩100 million to support the victims of heavy rains and landslides through the same organization.
 In October of that year, Park donated around ₩50 million to the Starlight School program, an initiative by KFHI to protect children at night.
 The program is part of the Happy Home School movement, which aims to ensure the safety and well-being of children in challenging environments.
 In December, Park donated approximately ₩20 million ($18,100) through KFHI on behalf of the Starlight Angel Project.
 The donation provided 90,000 sanitary pads to 500 children from low-income families in 62 regional centers in South Korea, ensuring a 5-month supply.
 Yuhan Kimberly, a brand endorsed by Park, also contributed an extra 57,000 sanitary pads.

 In March 2022, Park donated million to the Hope Bridge Disaster Relief Association to help those damaged by large forest fires in Uljin, North Gyeongsang Province and Samcheok, Gangwon.

 In July 2023, Park donated ₩100 million worth of 2,000 summer blankets to the flood victims affected by torrential rain.
 The blankets were distributed through The Korean Red Cross branches in Sejong, North Chungcheong, South Chungcheong, and North Gyeongsang Province regions.

 Personal life

-Park Shin-hye has an older brother named Park Shin-won, who worked as a guitarist and composer.
-She is a devoted daughter who used her savings to open a barbecue restaurant for her parents.
 Park comes from a family with a Christian background.
 Her parents are devout Christians, and their faith has been passed down through five generations.
+She used her savings to open a barbecue restaurant for her parents.
+She has an older brother named Park Shin-won, who worked as a guitarist and composer.

-On March 7, 2018, Park confirmed that she was dating fellow actor Choi Tae-joon since late 2017.
-Park announced their engagement on November 23, 2021, while also expecting a baby and planning their wedding.
-They got married on January 22, 2022 in a church ceremony, followed by a reception in Seoul.
+On March 7, 2018, Park confirmed that she had been dating fellow actor Choi Tae-joon since late 2017.
+She announced their engagement on November 23, 2021, while also expecting a baby and planning their wedding.
+They married on January 22, 2022, in a church ceremony, followed by a reception in Seoul.
 Park and Choi welcomed their first child, a son, on May 31, 2022.
+In April 2026, it was announced that the couple was expecting their second child.
+Park gave birth to a daughter on September 22, 2026.